flows-network/docs/docs/getting-started-developer/webhook-access-web-services.md

     }
 }
 ```

 ### Fetch the weather data

 The `get_weather` function makes a GET request to the OpenWeatherMap API and returns a `Result` with the weather information if successful or an error message string if not.
+The `request` struct is from the `http_req` crate.
+It performs the HTTP request to the external OpenWeatherMap API service.

 ```
 fn get_weather(city: &str) -> Result<ApiResult, String> {